 Entrance to the Chester Beatty museum and its wonderful collection of ancient books and beautiful artefacts is free, but the real draw for families is the varied selection of classes and activities.
 Kids and adults can learn about a bunch of fascinating subjects from how to draw the perfect horse to the music of the Middle East, while activities range from silk weaving to Qi Gong in the rooftop garden.

 In the heart of one of Dublin’s busiest neighbourhoods and right beside Grafton Street, leafy St Stephen’s Green is made for a family walk or picnic.
 Once a private park available only to those who rented keys, it was gifted to the city in 1880 and has been free to enjoy ever since.
 Kids can feed the ducks in the pond or run around in the playground, while the inviting paths and nicely landscaped gardens provide a leafy escape for everyone.
 As you wander, 15 commemorative statues and memorials dotted about the park add the odd teachable moment along the way.

 Dublin is jam packed with family friendly activities to explore.
-To keep up to date with the latest happenings, check out What’s On in Dublin now.
+To keep up to date with the latest happenings, check out festivals and events in Dublin now.